xaque208/puppet-pki/README.md

 of the CAs, like the example for Puppet below will not manage keys directly, but simply prepare the environment so that you do have a true chain of trust.
 Obviously this is of little use to you unless you install the RootCA certificate yourself.
-Luckily, we have puppet.
+Luckily, Puppet is very good at this.

 ## Usage